This

 I became a sidekick on his morning show.
 By the time we wrapped

-satellites [XM and WorldSpace] across 17 time zones in 154 countries.
+[XM and WorldSpace] across 17 time zones in 154 countries.
+We

-industry] and broadcast live from Abbey Road Studio 2,
+and broadcast live from Abbey Road Studio 2, the unchanged Beatles

 studio - with a parade of international recording acts.
 If you

-at Abbey Road.
-And almost every day, I laughed so hard I got
+Abbey Road.
+And almost every day, I laughed so hard I got dizzy!

-dizzy!
 Ted and I are still close.
-I couldn't have asked for a
+I couldn't have asked for a better

 These